In metatarsalgia (met-uh-tahr-SAL-juh) the ball of your foot becomes painful and inflamed.

-You may experience metatarsalgia if you're physically active and you participate in activities that involve running and jumping.
+You may experience metatarsalgia if you participate in activities that involve running and jumping.
 Or, you may develop metatarsalgia by wearing ill-fitting shoes.
 There are other causes as well.

 Although generally not serious, metatarsalgia can sideline you.
-Fortunately, conservative treatments, such as ice and rest, can often relieve metatarsalgia symptoms.
-And proper footwear, along with shock-absorbing insoles or arch supports, may be all you need to prevent or minimize future problems with metatarsalgia.
+Fortunately, at-home treatments, such as ice and rest, often can relieve metatarsalgia symptoms.
+Proper footwear with shock-absorbing insoles or arch supports may be all you need to prevent or minimize future problems with metatarsalgia.